iitmotorsports/IIT-SAE-ECU/SDBC/README.md

 The `FORMAT` line consists of the name of the format in quotes, the data type of this format, the scale and shift that should be applied to the final value when decoding a can message signal.
 The min and max of the final value, if applicable and the optional description

 scale, shift, min, and max are allowed to be floats and negative.
 They are also have defaults that should be used if they are not to be used, as such `(1,0)` or `[0,0]`

+When pulling a value from a buffer, that value shall be run through an appropriate formatting function to convert the value to the proper type.
+In addition to that, it will apply the proper conversions given by the values above.

 ## Types